jeff-goldsmith/BayesFoSR/README.md

 This repository contains code implementing some Bayesian approaches to function-on-scalar regression.
 The primary function is `bayes_fosr`, which calls other functions depending on model structure and user-selected options.

+These functions have been incorporated in the the refund package; any updates will be made there.

 ===============

 ### Installation